-- (a) Employees within the job classification title of Senior Dispatcher who are temporarily assigned to perform the full responsibilities of a job classification title in a higher pay grade than their regular job classification title, shall be paid for all hours worked in such higher pay grade at either 6.04% above their regular rate of pay, or as close a numerical equivalent at the higher grade if their current salary is at the top of their pay range.
-Such higher-level duties must be performed for a period of 12 consecutive calendar days.
-The higher rate shall be paid beginning the 13th day of such assignment and shall be retroactive to the first day of the assignment. - (b) The above provisions shall apply provided the Personnel Officer has determined that all of the following conditions are satisfied: - 1.
+(a) Employees within the job classification title of Senior Dispatcher who are temporarily assigned to perform the full responsibilities of a ECS, shall be paid for all hours worked in such higher pay grade at either 6.04% above their regular rate of pay, or as close as a numerical equivalent at the higher grade if their current salary is at the top of their pay range.
+Such higher level duties must be performed for a period of 6 consecutive work days.
+The higher rate shall be paid beginning the 6th day of such assignment and shall be retroactive to the first day of assignment.

+- (b) The above provisions shall apply provided the Personnel Officer has determined that all of the following conditions are satisfied: - 1.
 The position to be filled temporarily is an authorized budgeted position. - 2.
 There is no incumbent in the position or the incumbent is absent from duty. - 3.
 The assigned employee meets the minimum qualifications for the classification unless in the sole discretion of the Chief, a particular situation warrants that the assignment be made without respect to the minimum qualifications for the higher position. - 4.
-The assigned employee is able to perform all the normal duties expected of a person occupying that position.

-5. An employee assigned to a temporary acting position will retain all bargaining unit rights and benefits.
+The assigned employee is able to perform all the normal duties expected of a person occupying that position. - 5.
+An employee assigned to a temporary acting position will retain all bargaining unit rights and benefits.